popova-mariia/tp/docs/DeveloperGuide.md

     * Steps 3b1–3b3 are repeated until a valid name is entered.
     * Use case resumes from step 4.

 * 4a.
-No matching patient records found
+No matching patient records found.
     * 4a1.
 System informs the Nurse that no matching records were found.
     * 4a2.
 System requests a new search input.
     * 4a3.
 Nurse provides a new search name.